-About Us > Initiatives at ICC Kyoto
+About Us > Initiatives

 We carry out the following initiatives and review our work from the user perspective to become “an international conference center where facilities, functions, and service are fully integrated”.

 We perform post-event surveys to ask for feedback from our clients on everything from facilities to services, and reflect the results in our operating policy and services.
 We also enter for the World’s Best Convention Center Award, held by AIPC (International Association of Convention Centers), of which ICC Kyoto is the only member in Japan, to aim for a global standard and clarify our challenges.

 In addition to organizer input, we also exhibit at domestic and international MICE trade shows to receive first-hand opinions from buyers, including PCOs (Professional Congress Organizers), DMOs (Destination Marketing Organizations), DMCs (Destination Management Companies), and travel agents, to clarify what people want from Kyoto and ICC Kyoto.